noahehall/theBookOfNoah/0current/openapi.md

           - the number of apis that can be created in code is far superior to what can be described in openapi
             - if openapi is your poison, follow this like moses through the red sea
               - since its difficult to understand the limitations upfront; by starting with openapi you wont enter a situation where you've coded an API endpoint that is undescribable in openapi descroptions
-            - i.e. only use an API endpoint that can be described by openapi if your following the openapi spec
+            - i.e. only use an API endpoint that can be described by openapi if your following the openapi spec; and the design-first approached enables this
               - askholz

     - keep a single source of truth